kestra-io/docs/content/docs/configuration/index.md

 ### Heartbeat Missed

-The number of missed heartbeats before `Executors` will consider a Worker as `DEAD` can be configured using the `kestra.heartbeat.heartbeat-missed` configuration.
+The number of missed heartbeats before `Executors` will consider a Worker as `DEAD` can be configured using the `kestra.heartbeat.heartbeatMissed` configuration.

 ::ConfigPropertyCard
 ---